 - Focus on the child: Your child should be free to continue loving both parents.
-Just because the person hurt you doesn't mean they are a bad parent.
+The fact that your spouse may have hurt you doesn't mean that they are a bad parent.
 The relationship your child has with both their parents affects their future relationships.
-By saying hurtful things about the other parent or limiting time together you can cause your child to become distant from that parent.
-Children need to be left out of the conflict between you and your spouse and enjoy time separately with both parents.
+By saying hurtful things about the other parent or limiting their time together, you can cause your child to become distant from that parent.
+Children should be left out of the conflict between you and your spouse so they can enjoy time separately with both parents.

 - Take time for yourself: Divorce affects both spouses, the one leaving and the one getting left.
 Many people feel a mixture of sadness, anger, hurt and worry as a result.
-The emotional roller coaster can negatively impact not only you mental but physical health and, as a result, taking time to be alone and work through your thoughts is important.
+This emotional roller coaster can negatively impact both your mental and physical health, and as a result, it is important to take time to be alone and work through your thoughts.
 Having friends and family members for support can help you both as a person and as a parent.

-- Have co-parenting meetings: When you both feel ready, a meeting between both parents can be held to discuss issues about your child.
-These meetings help your child deal with change and help keep consistency between the different houses.
+- Have co-parenting meetings: When you both feel ready, consider scheduling a meeting between both parents to discuss issues about your child.
+These meetings will help your child deal with change and also help maintain consistency between the different houses.
 Meetings should be brief and focus on simple, positive things involving your child.
-These meetings should ideally be conducted over the phone rather than risk an eruption with an in person meeting.
-Topics to be addressed include schedule changes, upcoming special activities, academics and behavior problem.
-If you simply cannot interact alone with your ex, consider using a mediator for these occasional brief chats.
+These meetings should ideally be conducted over the phone rather than risk an eruption with an in-person meeting.
+Topics to be addressed include schedule changes, upcoming special activities, academics, and behavior problem.
+If you simply cannot interact alone with your former spouse, consider using a counselor or mediator for these occasional brief chats.